-BlackRock Inc., New York, still hold a stake above the 5% reporting limit as defined by Germany’s Securities Trading Act (WpHG).
-In August 2011, BlackRock notified us that it owned 5.7% of Daimler’s shares.
+BlackRock Inc., New York, still holds a stake above the 5% reporting limit as defined by Germany’s Securities Trading Act (WpHG).
+In December 2014, BlackRock notified us that it held 5.03% of Daimler’s shares on December 23.

-The Norwegian Finance Ministry informed us that the shares held by Norges Bank, Oslo, had dropped below the reporting limit of 3% stipulated by Section 21 of the WpHG in March 2013.
-In April 2013, this limit was once again exceeded and the bank held 3.04% of the voting rights in Daimler as of April 26, 2013.
+The Norwegian Finance Ministry informed us that at the beginning of April 2014, the shares held by Norges Bank, Oslo, had dropped below the reporting limit of 3% as stipulated by Section 21 of the WpHG.
+On April 24, 2014, this limit was once again exceeded, and the bank held 3.17% of the voting rights in Daimler as of that date.

-The aforementioned voting rights notifications and the notifications relating to other financial instruments required by new legislation in 2012 are published on the Internet at daimler.com/investor-relations/daimler-shares/shareholder-structure.
+The aforementioned voting-rights notifications and the notifications relating to other financial instruments prescribed by law since 2012 are published on the Internet at daimler.com/investor-relations/daimler-shares/shareholder-structure.

-Daimler shares’ weighting in major indices increased during the reporting year as a result of the share price increase and the growth in the free-float.
-In the German DAX 30 index, Daimler was ranked in fourth place at the end of 2013 with a weighting of 7.74% (2012: 6.16%).
-(See table A.05) In the Dow Jones Euro STOXX 50 index, our stock had a weighting of 3.23% (2012: 2.58%) with seventh ranking.
+Daimler shares’ weighting in major indices rose further during the reporting year as a result of the overall share price increase.
+With a weighting of 8.51% (2013: 7.74%), Daimler was ranked third in the German DAX 30 index at the end of 2014.
+(See table A.05) In the Dow Jones Euro STOXX 50 index, our shares had a weighting of 3.46% (2013: 3.23%), which put it in seventh place.
 Daimler shares are listed on the stock exchanges in Frankfurt and Stuttgart.
-In 2013, 1,029 million shares (2012: 1,421 million) were traded on stock exchanges in Germany.
-In addition, Daimler shares are increasingly being traded on multilateral trading platforms and in the over-the-counter market.
+A total volume of 957 million shares were traded in Germany in 2014 (2013: 1,029 million).
+Daimler shares are also increasingly being traded on multilateral trading platforms and in the over-the-counter market.